isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2024-01-09-post-Written Answer by Minister Shanmugam to PQ on Applications for Mediation of Disputes.md

 **Ms Ng Ling Ling (Member of Parliament for Ang Mo Kio GRC):**

 <b><u>Question</u></b>
-To ask the Minister for Law (a) in each of the past three years, how many applications for mediation of disputes between neighbours have been made to the Community Mediation Centre; (b) how many of such applications have led to actual mediations being conducted; and (c) what percentage of the mediations conducted led to amicable resolutions between the neighbours.
+<br>To ask the Minister for Law (a) in each of the past three years, how many applications for mediation of disputes between neighbours have been made to the Community Mediation Centre; (b) how many of such applications have led to actual
+mediations being conducted; and (c) what percentage of the mediations conducted led to amicable resolutions between the neighbours.

 <b><u>Written Answer:</u></b>